 7 Things To do In San Antonio

 So now you know where to stay, let’s visit the best things to do in San Antonio.
 If you want to know what to do in San Antonia with kids, this is a good place to start.

 Once home to Spanish Missionaries as Mission de Valero, The Alamo is the site of the Battle Of The Alamo in 1836.
 The Battle of the Alamo was a pivotal event in the Texas Revolution.
 After a 13-day siege Mexican troops reclaimed the Alamo Mission killing all Texian occupiers.
-You can walk the grounds, listen to talks on weapons and history and admire the historic story that played on those very grounds.
+You can walk the grounds, listen to talks on weapons and history, and admire the historic story that played on those very grounds.
 The Alamo is the first Texas World Heritage Site.

 The San Antonio River Walk is a city park and network of walkways along shady banks of the San Antonio River, one level below the streets.
-Wander arched stone bridges, and cypress-lined paths before dining in rider side restaurants, or sipping cocktails at sunset.
+Wander arched stone bridges, and cypress-lined paths before dining in rider-side restaurants, or sipping cocktails at sunset.

 Go Rio River Walk Boat Ride

 The River Walk is sure to be the life and hub of your time in San Antonio.
-So if you have dined, walked and enjoyed a drink or two then why not tour it from the river.
-Rest those tourist’s feet and enjoy the entire attraction from your spot floating down the river.
+So if you have dined, walked, and enjoyed a drink or two then why not tour it from the river?
+Rest those tourists’ feet and enjoy the entire attraction from your spot floating down the river.

 Hop On Hop Off

-I’ve always loved the commentary of the City Sightseeing buses and the overview they give to a city.
+I’ve always loved the commentary of the City Sightseeing buses and the overview they give of a city.
 Add to that the opportunity to hop off at some of the best attractions and I find it great value for money.
 From this bus, you will be able to see the majority of attractions on this list, plus visit the Pearl Entertainment Complex, The San Antonio Museum of Art, the famous Buckhorn Saloon and so much more.

 Market Square/El Mercado

 The El Mercado is a great stop for lunch with authentic Mexican dining, music, and treasures.
 Located in the “Zona Cultura”.
-Sit back, enjoy a margarita and fresh, yummy guacamole as a reprise from the hot Texas sun.
+Sit back, and enjoy a margarita and fresh, yummy guacamole as a reprise from the hot Texas sun.
 Don’t forget to shop!

 San Fernando Cathedral